19hundreds/risks-workflow/01_introduction.md

 # Disclaimer

-However, despite the efforts, R.I.S.K.S. can have flaws.
+Despite the efforts, R.I.S.K.S. can have flaws.

 It also relies on encryption which in some areas of the world is forbidden and brutally persecuted.